 The RSE scheme is critical to the kiwifruit industry.
-While providing only 17 per cent of the seasonal workforce in 2017, these workers are extremely efficient and reliable.
-They are relied upon for critical labour for nightshift and weekend work, as well as winter pruning - all of which have proven difficult roles to recruit New Zealanders in to.
+While providing only 13.5 per cent of the seasonal workforce in 2018, these workers are extremely efficient and reliable.
+They are relied upon as critical labour for nightshift and weekend work, as well as winter pruning - all of which have proven difficult roles to recruit New Zealanders into.
 As the numbers of RSE workers allocated to kiwifruit does not meet demand and fluctuates year-on-year, the kiwifruit industry lacks the certainty it needs to invest in areas such as accommodation to utilise this resource.